ftl/qmk_firmware/keyboards/iris/keymaps/ftl/README.md

 # ftl

-ftl's layout for German Programmer
-see [here](../../../../users/ftl) for more informations.
+ftl's layout for German Programmer, see [here](https://github.com/ftl) for more informations.

 ## License